jawahar-shazab/docs/docs/api.md

 GET /v1/roles/user-groupby-roles
 ```

-Fetches all users grouped by their roles.
+This api fetches all users, grouped by their assigned roles.
+It allows for quick visualization of the user distribution across different roles in the system.

 #### 5.Get Current Role